 Santini Bar & Grill

-New on the scene but quickly making a name for itself as having food worth eating, Santini Bar & Grill at the brand new QT Perth isn’t all pizzas and seafood.
-In fact, the tiramisu della Santini is essential eating—even if you’re full after downing that 45-day-aged steak everyone’s talking about.
+Santini Bar & Grill at QT Perth isn’t all pizzas and seafood.
+In fact, the tiramisu at Santini is essential eating—even if you’re full after downing that 45-day-aged steak .
 If you’re smart, you’ll have a room booked upstairs to roll back to once your plate’s licked clean.

 Francoforte Spaghetti Bar

 With a penchant for good, share-style fine Italian food comes an obvious spot for tiramisu corretto on the menu, as is so at the family-owned and operated Cecchi's of Inglewood.
-If you like your tiramisu with a side of serious neighbourhood-joint charm, here you’ll find both in copious amounts, both equally satisfying.
+If you like your tiramisu in large amounts, with a side of serious neighbourhood-joint charm, this is the spot for you.

 Galileo Buona Cucina